thosalos/TDI_challenge_proposal/README.md

 In this initial analysis, I demonstrate that data from local residential wells alone can provide a rough model to predict well yield at a given location.

 To further this project I would:

+* Develop a good metric of fitness for these models on a local level
 * Improve the model developed here by incorporating additional data around groundwater measurements, geologic information and precipitation
 * Extend this model to industrial and agricultural wells
 * Develop a model to recommend well depth that integrates data using approaches such as random forests for spatial models or kriging methods